 To use support applications in the SAP ONE Support Launchpad, purchase software in the SAP Store, or book training courses, customers need a user ID, commonly named an “S-user”. for new customers, SAP creates the first such ID.
 Afterwards, however, administration of users is completely passed on to the customer.

 In the past, these S-users were valid for an unlimited period of time; they had to be deleted manually.
 Absorbed in everyday life, we might fail to register that colleagues leave the company but take the S-user with them.
 In principle, this would allow them continued access to internal company information (support tickets, licenses, systems, etc.).

-To assist our customers’ user administrators, and minimize such risks, SAP is currently working on an adapted process: In the future, S-user IDs will have an “expiry date”.
-If the administrator does not intervene – despite early notifications and enough lead time – an ID will first be deactivated, and in a second step, even deleted.
+To assist our customers’ user administrators and minimize such risks, starting June 2, 2020, S-user IDs will have an “expiry date”.
+If the administrator does not intervene – despite early notifications and enough lead time –, an ID will first be deactivated and, in a second step, even deleted.

 Super, cloud and user administrators are not affected, neither are Partner Security Managers and Technical Communication Users.

 - By default, a brand-new S-user will be valid for 24 months.

 However, a shorter lifespan can be defined in the user request form.
 This can be an interesting option if, for example, within a project a set end date is known.

 - The shortest possible validity period is 1 day.

 - During the last 90 days the ID holder and administrators will be regularly informed that the S-user needs to be renewed.